Fall Harvest Festival begins Friday

 FORT WAYNE — City dwellers can get a feel for farm living at the Salomon Farm Fall Harvest Festival, slated for Friday and Saturday.
 The farm, a Fort Wayne Parks and Recreation Department facility, is located at 817 W. Dupont Road.

 The two-day event will feature a variety of free, hands-on activities and demonstrations to acquaint visitors with fall harvest activities.
-The festival runs from 10 a.m.-3 p.m.
-Friday and 10 a.m.-5 p.m.
+The festival runs from 10 a.m. to 3 p.m.
+Friday and 10 a.m. to 5 p.m.
 Saturday.

 Eden Lamb, outdoor recreation supervisor for the parks department and the event’s coordinator, said this is the 12th official year for the festival.